 How does Summerland Camps help children with technology addiction?

-Summerland Camps has two locations, one in North Carolina and one in California.
+Summerland Camps has two locations; one in North Carolina and one in California.
 Whether it’s video games, overusing social media, or just basic internet browsing, Summerland Camps are for kids who have developed screen time behavior issues and need to learn how to find a healthy balance.
-We use a different approach; it’s a coaching approach.
+We use a coaching approach.
 We get kids excited about their future and talking about goal-setting, which is a fantastic opportunity for kids who are having screen time problems.